All Episodes

 Then he walks to the camera, takes off his aviator sunglasses.

-Doesn't he have to come out of his basement?
+At some point, doesn't he have to come out of his basement?

-Well, at some point he will have to come out of his basement.
+Well, at some point, he will have to come out of his basement.

-Uh, you know, look, there is John mentioned buyer's remorse.
+You know, look, John mentioned Buyer's remorse.

-Uh 35% of voters say it's still at least somewhat likely Biden is going to be replaced as the nominee, and that includes 28% of Democrats.
+35% of voters say it's still at least somewhat likely Biden is going to be replaced as the nominee, and that includes 28% of Democrats.

 That raises the question.